Home Work in Australia Wages in Australia

-The working conditions in Australia are obviously different from Europe.
-However, the main concern for future travellers or immigrants to Australia are the wages.
-We all know, the cost of living in Australia is quite high, but overall we earn a better wage there.
-Then it is important to note that there is a national minimum wage in Australia, but also minimum wages by profession.
-Here is everything you need to know about wages in Australia.
+Working conditions in Australia are obviously different from Europe.
+The main point of interest and concern for future travellers or immigrants to Australia is usually the wages.
+As you probably know, the cost of living in Australia is quite high, but overall you can earn a better living there.
+It is important to note that in Australia, there is a national minimum wage, but also minimum wages by sector of activity.
+Here is everything you need to know about salaries in Australia.

-Each industry is subject to a type of collective agreement, which is referred to as an award.
-It is this award that defines the minimum remuneration rate according to the level of qualification in each sector.
+Each sector of work activity is governed by a collective agreement called an “Award”.
+It is this Award that defines the minimum rate of remuneration, according to the level of qualification in each sector.
+These pay rates may be higher than the national minimum wage.

-For information, the Fair Work is here to help employees and employers maintain healthy relationships in a fair and productive wage environment.
-It is an independent body that operates under the Fair Work Act 2009.
+The role of Fair Work is to help employees and employers maintain healthy relationships in a fair and productive wage environment.
+It is an independent body.
+It is there to help you if you are having problems with your employer.

-The average wage in Australia can vary depending on the economic activity in the various States.
-In the Australian capital state (ACT), you earn the best living, and in Tasmania the wages are the lowest.
-Here, the average salary per week for each:
+The average Australian salary varies according to the economic activity of the different states.
+It is in the State of the Australian Capital (ACT) that one earns the best living, and in Tasmania that the wages are the lowest.
+Here is the average salary per week, for each state as well as at the national level.

-In Australia, every company is obliged, whether large or small, to keep a register of the payroll of its employees.
-This ensures that you receive your wages and associated rights in Australia.
-These payslips may be available in electronic form or on paper.
+Every company, large or small, keeps a register with the payslips of its employees.
+This ensures that they receive their salaries and associated rights.
+These payslips can be in electronic form or on paper.

-• the name of the employer (+ his business number) and the employee
+• the name of the employer (as well as their company number ABN) and the name of the employee

 • if the employee is paid by the hour:

-• the number of working hours at this Rate
+• the number of hours worked at this rate

-• the total amount of compensation in dollars at this rate
+• the total amount of remuneration, in dollars, at this rate

-As an employee, you have the right to request your payslip.
-Your employer is against the law if he doesn’t give you a statement.
-He must give it to you at the latest one working day after the payday, even if you are on holidays.
+As an employee, you are entitled to claim your payslip.
+Your employer is breaking the law if they do not provide a payslip.
+You must be provided with a copy of your payslip no later than one day after payday, even if you are on leave.

 Save money when transferring money to Australia.

-In Australia, wages can be paid in cash, by check, by money order to the employee, or mostly by bank transfer.
-It is the award to which the company belongs that defines the payment rules (frequency, minimum wage, etc.).
+In Australia, salary payment can be made in cash, by money order payable to the employee or most often by bank transfer.
+It is the Award to which the company belongs that defines the payment rules (frequency, minimum rate of remuneration, etc.).

-The employee must be paid at least once a month.
-In Australia, however, it is common to receive weekly or fortnightly wages.
+Employees must be paid at least once a month.
+However, in Australia it is common to receive one’s salary on a weekly or fortnightly basis.
+Just as it is common for you to have to pay your rent every week.

-Be aware that as an employee you should receive money for your work.
-You cannot be paid “in-kind” (for example with food).
-However, if your employer offers you benefits in-kind, this should not replace your salary.
-It can be an addition to your financial compensation.
+Know that as an employee you must receive money for your work.
+You cannot be “paid in kind” (e.g. with food).
+However, if your employer offers you benefits in kind, this should not replace your salary.
+It can be a supplement to your financial remuneration.

-Also, note that you have to be paid a wage for the time spent:
+It is important to note that you must be paid a salary for the time spent:

-• to do trials, especially if you are asked to do several
+• To do trials, especially if you are asked to do more than one.

 In each industry, wage increases and allowances may be granted to you.
 The rules are defined by the Award to which the company belongs.

-For example, if you have an employment contract for a casual job, your hourly rate of pay will be increased compared to a full-time or part-time job.
-Your wage will be higher to compensate for the fact that your job is not fixed and that you have no holidays.
+For example, if you have an employment contract for a casual job, your hourly rate of pay should be higher compared to a full-time or part-time job.
+Your wage will be higher to compensate for the fact that your hours are not fixed and that you have no paid holidays.

 Beyond that, you will benefit from a wage increase (penalty rate) when you work: